 take - taking, smile - smiled, make - making.

 We have also found out that for some words we don't add -ed on the end.
 They completely change when you write them in the past tense.

 We have also learnt that if a word ends in a -y, then we need to swop the -y for an -i before adding the suffix -ed.

 For example study - studied, hurry - hurried

 Long sleeved jumper - no hoodies as these can catch on the tree branches.

 Forest School clothes should remain in school throughout the term, in a named bag that will hang on a peg.

 No Forest School clothes = no Forest School!

-It is very important that you read to someone at home every day.
-As well as being able to read words we must make sure that we understand what we have read, so be sure to talk about your book and develop your comprehension skills.
-This is very important if you are going to become a good reader.
+It is very important that your child reads to someone at home every day.
+As well as being able to read words they need to understand what they have read, so please talk to them about their book to develop comprehension skills.
+This is very important if they are going to become an excellent reader.

-Don't forget that we are here to help you with your learning so if there is anything that you do not understand please come and ask us.
+Don't forget that if there is anything that you need to know please come and ask us.